DrEwPhD5/Bootcon-Wifi-Duck-Presentation/README.md

 # Bootcon-Wifi-Duck-Presentation
-I built a USB rubber ducky that is capable of remote code execution over wifi and presented my experiences for my final project for the University of Texas at Austin's cybersecurity certification program.
+This presentation was submitted as my final project for the cybersecurity certification program at the University of Texas at Austin.
+For my presentaion, I chose to build a USB Rubber Ducky device that could perform remote code execution wirelessly using Ducky Script from Hak5.
+In my presentation you can view my process from planning all the way to using the device to establish a reverse shell on various operating systems.